mhjiang97/smk_rnaseq/README.md

 ## Execution

-After the configuration, you create environments and run the workflow:
+After the configuration, you can create environments first:

 ```shell
 snakemake --conda-create-envs-only
 ```

+Then run the workflow:

 ```shell
 snakemake